gabr-iele/iMuseum/Evaluation/Evaluation.md

 These aspects, strongly linked with the experience of the user and his/her needs, can be directly evaluated by user-driven research, retrieving feedbacks during a test phase and basing studies and, where convenient, successive improvements to the system in order to provide a more enjoyable service.

+**Important**: due to the current emergency, whether it will not be possible to deploy the application in a real-world scenario, some modifications will be applied to the user feedback retrieval.
+In particular, a user interface with appropriate logic below simulating the arriving of the desired info about art pieces: in this way, the users will be able to try a service as near as possible to the real one and evaluate, with a good margin of error, the metrics defined above.
+For the statistics dashboard the situation is slightly different, since it is not possible to retrieve real and useful statistics; due to this, aspects like accuracy or usefulness may not be evaluated in a worst-case scenario.

 ## Security concerns